 - ¼ cup flaked toasted almonds plus extra for garnish

-- about 2 to 3 tablespoons crème fraîche or sour cream (you can use half or reduced fat if you like)
+- 4 tablespoons plain yogurt, crème fraîche or sour cream (you can use half or reduced fat if you like)

 - pinch of salt